Karitāne – Hapori Whānui

 What you will do

-- work alongside the wider Plunket team, including Plunket nurses and case managers
+- support the wider Plunket team, including Plunket nurses and case managers

-- look out for signs of child abuse and domestic violence, and refer the child or caregiver to other professionals when needed
+- look out for signs of child abuse and domestic violence

 Skills and knowledge

-- issues relating to child and family health and welfare, including Tamariki Ora – Well Child service
+- programmes relating to child and family health and welfare, including Well Child/Tamariki Ora

-- work regular business hours, though some work part time
+- usually work regular business hours, though some work part time

-- are usually based at Plunket rooms, at clinics and in family centres
+- work in Plunket rooms, clinics and family centres

 - travel to visit clients in their home or in the community.